djieff/ocio-lut-prescription/README.md

-# ocio_lut_prescription
+# ocio-lut-prescription

 ---

 ## Summary
-ocio_lut_prescription is a gui tool used to wrap the ociobakelut command
+ocio-lut-prescription is a gui tool used to wrap the ociobakelut command

 ---